The Legend of Korra: Cast and characters

 Korra (Janet Varney) is the series' 17-year-old "headstrong and rebellious" protagonist, and Aang's reincarnation as the Avatar.
 Her transformation "from brash warrior to a spiritual being", according to DiMartino, is a principal theme of the series.
-The character was inspired by Bryan Konietzko's "pretty tough" sister, and by female MMA fighters, notably Gina Carano.
+The character was inspired by Bryan Konietzko's "pretty tough" sister, and by female MMA fighters.

-The series focuses on Korra and her friends, sometimes called "Team Avatar": the bending brothers Mako and Bolin, and the non-bender Asami.
-Mako (David Faustino), the older brother, is a firebender described as "dark and brooding" The character was named after the late Mako Iwamatsu, the voice actor for Iroh in the first two seasons of the original series.
+The series focuses on Korra and her friends, sometimes called "Team Avatar", which include the bending brothers Mako and Bolin and the non-bender Asami.
+Mako (David Faustino), the older brother, is a firebender described as "dark and brooding".
+The character was named after the late Mako Iwamatsu, the voice actor for Iroh in the first two seasons of the original series.
 His younger brother Bolin (P. J. Byrne) is an earthbender described as lighthearted, humorous, and "always [having] a lady on his arm".
 Asami Sato (Seychelle Gabriel), the only non-bender among the leading characters, is the daughter of the wealthy industrialist Hiroshi Sato.

-The other main characters are the airbending master Tenzin, one of Aang's grown children (J. K. Simmons).
-Tenzin's family include his wife Pema (Maria Bamford) and their children Jinora (Kiernan Shipka), Ikki (Darcy Rose Byrnes), Meelo (Logan Wells), and Rohan.
+The other main characters are the airbending master Tenzin, one of Aang's grown children (J. K. Simmons), and his family, which include his wife Pema (Maria Bamford) and their daughters Jinora (Kiernan Shipka) and Ikki (Darcy Rose Byrnes) and sons Meelo (Logan Wells) and Rohan.
 Jinora is calm and an avid reader.
-She is an airbender and joins the main cast since season 2; Ikki is described as "fun, crazy, and a fast talker"; Meelo is hyperactive; and Rohan is born during the third-to-last episode of Book One; Republic City police chief Lin Beifong (Mindy Sterling) and Korra's animal friends Naga and Pabu (both Dee Bradley Baker, the voice of a number of animals including Appa and Momo in the original series).
+She is an airbender and joins the main cast in season 2.
+Ikki is described as "fun, crazy, and a fast talker".
+Little brother Meelo is super-active and comically aggressive, and baby Rohan is born during the third-to-last episode of Book One.
+Other recurring characters include Republic City police chief Lin Beifong (Mindy Sterling), and Korra's animal friends Naga and Pabu (both Dee Bradley Baker, the voice of a number of animals including Appa and Momo in the original series).
 Pabu was inspired by Futa, a famous standing Japanese red panda.
 Jeff Bennett as the voice for Shiro Shinobi, fast-talking probending match announcer in Book One.
 He also does the voice-overs for the short recaps during the opening sequence of each episode.

-The romantic interests of Korra and her companions are less in the foreground than in Avatar, and feature mainly in the first two seasons.
+According to critic Mike Hoffman, the romantic interests of Korra and her companions are less in the foreground than in Avatar, and feature mainly in the first two seasons.
 In Book One, Bolin pines for Korra, who is interested in Mako, who dates Asami.
 By the end of the season, Mako has broken up with Asami and entered a relationship with Korra.
 This ends around the end of Book Two, during which Bolin suffers from an abusive relationship with the waterbender Eska.
 In the fourth season, Bolin dates the airbender Opal, while Asami and Korra become closer friends.
 The series' final scene indicates a romantic connection between them.
 Mike DiMartino wrote that the scene "symbolizes their evolution from being friends to being a couple".
-They both are in a relationship in comics.
+They continue in a relationship in the comics.